 The goal of the International Conference on Virtual Execution Environments is to be a first-rate research forum that brings together leading practitioners and researchers in the broad area of virtualization, which includes topics such as high-level language virtual machines (JVM, CLR, etc.), process and system virtual machines, translators, machine emulators, and simulators.
 Previously, research results on these topics have been scattered among a number of different venues in the languages (VM, PLDI, OOPSLA, IVME), operating systems (SOSP, OSDI, USENIX), and architecture (ASPLOS, CGO, PACT) communities.

 The Programming Languages Mentoring Workshop (PLMW)

 The purpose of this mentoring workshop is to encourage graduate students (PhD and MSc) and senior undergraduate students to pursue careers in programming language research.
-This workshop will provide technical sessions on cutting-edge research in programming languages, and mentoring sessions on how to prepare for a research career.
-We will bring together leaders in programming language research from academia and industry to give talks on their research areas.
-The workshop will engage students in a process of imagining how they might contribute to our research community.
+This workshop features technical sessions on cutting-edge research in programming languages and mentoring sessions on how to prepare for a research career.
+It brings together leaders in programming language research from academia and industry to give talks on their research areas.
+The workshop engages students in a process of imagining how they might contribute to our research community.

 Certified Programs and Proofs (CPP)

 Certified Programs and Proofs (CPP) is an international conference on practical and theoretical topics in all areas that consider formal verification and certification as an essential paradigm for their work.
 CPP spans areas of computer science, mathematics, logic, and education.